How to Stop Falling for Fake News: 8 Simple Steps to Spotting Bogus Stories

 Fake news is everywhere.
 And it’s not just your new-to-the-internet tita who’s vulnerable fake news.
 No matter how media-savvy you may think you are, chances are you’ve probably unknowingly shared fake news and misinformation yourself.

 We may never understand the motivations behind these peddlers of fake news (if you’re one of these people and you’re reading this, DO BETTER).
-Sadly, social media platforms just aren’t doing enough to protect us from misinformation.
-Sure, we can report something as fake news and hope that it goes away, but these fake news accounts still keep coming back.
+Sadly, social media platforms just aren’t doing enough to protect us from disinformation.
+Sure, we can report something as fake news and hope that it goes away, but it’s like fighting Hydra — chop one head off and two more grow back in its place.
+These fake news accounts just keep coming back.
 (Some are even verified.)

 Online publishing sites — even legitimate news sites — use eye-catching headlines to draw in clicks, and what seems like an outrageous story might actually make sense once you read the entire thing.
 Or you could find out that the story is actually satire.
-You’ll never know for sure until you start reading.
+You’ll never know for sure unless you read the thing.

-Some online publishers are more concerned about clicks and profit rather than accuracy, and exploit social media by intentionally spreading fake news.
+Some online publishers are more concerned about clicks and profit rather than accuracy.
+These publishers exploit social media by intentionally spreading fake news.

 Check their company information.
 Where is the company located?
 Who’s on staff?
 What is the company’s mission?
 These are typical pieces of info that you’d typically find on a legitimate news source.
 If this is all missing, that’s a red flag.
 (This is also the best way to spot a satirical news site.)